Astroprogramm/API_Streaming_Platforms_Queries/README.md

 This repository presents an ETL done in datasets of movies and series from 4 different platforms: Amazon, Disney Plus, Hulu and Netflix.
 You can find the notebook where the ETL was performed in the folder named 'Dataset_and_ETL' with description of the process, and you can also find in the same folder the final dataset ready for queries in JSON format.
 The notebook also contains some of the code used to perform the queries in a docker container with FastAPI, Uvicorn and Tiangolo.

-In the folder 'FastAPI_Docker' you can find all the files necessary to run a FastAPI with uvicorn and tiangolo, which performs the following queries:
+Here you can find all the files necessary to run a FastAPI with uvicorn and tiangolo, which performs the following queries:

 + Maximum duration according to film type (film/series), platform and year.
 The request is: get_max_duration(year, platform, [min or season])